First-order Conditions for Optimization in the Wasserstein Space: Optimal Transport and the Wasserstein Space

 \ifbool{showproofs}{\booltrue{showproofoptimaltransportdiscrepancy}}{ \ifbool{arxiv}{\boolfalse{showproofoptimaltransportdiscrepancy}}{}} \ifbool{showproofoptimaltransportdiscrepancy}{\proofoptimaltransportdiscrepancy{booltrue}}{}

-\begin{remark} Two remarks are in order.
-First, Statement (iv) does \emph{not} imply that $\cost$ is convex along any interpolating curve, but only along the interpolating curves whose ``base'' is precisely $\bar\mu$.
-Second, if $c(x,y)=\transpose{(x-y)}A(x-y)$ with $A=\transpose{A}\in\reals^{d\times d}$ positive definite or $c(x,y)=\ell(\norm{x-y})$ for $\ell:\nonnegativeReals\to\nonnegativeReals$ strictly convex which grows faster than linearly, then $\mu$ being absolutely continuous is a sufficient condition for existence of a unique optimal transport plan induced by an optimal transport map; see~\cite{Gangbo1996,figalli2007existence,Villani2009a} for details and generalizations. \end{remark}
+\begin{remark} Three remarks are in order.
+First, Statement (i) follows immediately from basic properties of $J$; (ii) and (iii) are a consequence of Kantorovich duality (e.g., see~\cite[Proposition 7.4]{Santambrogio2015}); (iv), (v), and (vi) are proven in~\cite[§9.3 and §10.4]{Ambrosio2008a} for the special case of the Wasserstein distance (i.e., $c(x,y)=\norm{x-y}^2$, see~\cref{cor:wasserstein distance} below) and extended here for general transportation costs $c$; (vii) follows from (vi) and~\cite[Theorem 10.28 and Example 10.35]{Villani2009a}.
+Second, Statement (v) does \emph{not} imply that $\cost$ is convex along generalized geodesics, but only along the generalized geodesics whose ``base'' is precisely $\bar\mu$.
+Third, if $c(x,y)=\transpose{(x-y)}A(x-y)$ with $A=\transpose{A}\in\reals^{d\times d}$ positive definite or $c(x,y)=\ell(\norm{x-y})$ for $\ell:\nonnegativeReals\to\nonnegativeReals$ strictly convex which grows faster than linearly but so that $c$ has bounded Hessian, then $y\mapsto\gradient{x}c(x,y)$ is injective at all $x\in\reals^d$ and $\mu$ being absolutely continuous is a sufficient condition for existence of a unique optimal transport plan induced by an optimal transport map; see~\cite{Gangbo1996,figalli2007existence} and~\cite[§10]{Villani2009a} for details and generalizations. \end{remark}

-As a corollary, we study the differentiability properties of the squared Wasserstein distance (cf.~\cite[Chapter 7.3]{Ambrosio2008a} for similar results): \begin{corollary}[Squared Wasserstein distance] Let $\bar\mu\in\Pp{2}{\reals^d}$ and consider the functional
+As a corollary, we recover the convexity and differentiability properties of the squared Wasserstein distance presented in~\cite[§7 and §10]{Ambrosio2008a}. \begin{corollary}[squared Wasserstein distance] Let $\bar\mu\in\Pp{2}{\reals^d}$ and consider the functional

 Then, \begin{enumerate} \item $\effectiveDomain{\cost}=\Pp{2}{\reals^d}$, $\cost$ is proper, and $\cost(\mu)\geq 0$ for all $\mu\in\Pp{2}{\reals^d}$; \item $\mu\mapsto\wassersteinDistance{2}{\mu}{\bar\mu}$ and $\cost$ are continuous w.r.t. weak convergence in $\Pp{2}{\reals^d}$; \item $\mu\mapsto\wassersteinDistance{2}{\mu}{\bar\mu}$ and $\cost$ are lower semi-continuous w.r.t. to narrow convergence; \item $-\cost$ is $(-1)$-convex (and thus $\cost$ is $(-1)$-concave) along any interpolating curve; \item $\cost$ is $1$-convex along the curve